-Here in Salt Lake City, we have the greatest snow on earth.
-However, driving safely in it can be a challenge.
-Here are 6 tips for safely driving in snow.
+I’ve lived most of my life Salt Lake City, Utah.
+We have the Greatest Snow on Earth, but driving safely in it can be a challenge.
+Here my tips for driving in snow.

 For driving in snow, your car needs good tires and its maintenance should be up-to-date.
 For city driving or on mostly flat terrain, any vehicle with good all-weather tires may be fine.
 If you are driving in a mountainous area, you may need snow tires or even chains.
 A 4-wheel drive vehicle may be necessary for steep slopes, deep snow or unpaved roads.